ryandejaegher/hugo-starter/content/articles/fix-amazon-affiliate-links-in-squarespace.md

 twitter_title = ""

 +++
-# Fix Amazon Affiliate Links in Squarespace

-Recently there was a question about how to ensure that Amazon Links are setup correctly in Squarespace.
+Recently there was a question about how to ensure that Amazon Links are setup correctly in Squarespace:

 > Hi.
 Is there a way to make gallery click-through urls no follow in SQS?
 I have a blog and I want to add a summary block with affiliate product images to my posts.
 Someone recommended adding code specific to each vendor (Amazon, target etc) to the footer, which I did.
 But I need to be certain that's actually robust enough.
 I can't risk Google black-balling my blog down the road.

-Today I’m going to show you how to create a simple script that will ensure your Amazon Affiliate links are setup correctly.
+Today I’m going to show you how to create a simple script that will ensure your **Amazon Affiliate links** are setup correctly.
 First I'll explain the issue with the Amazon Block in Squarespace.

 ### Compatibility/Requirements